KAMI911/GTFS2OSM/README.md

 Tools to process GTFS data and import them to OSM.

+## Installation

+Clone or download this repository, then run pip:

+    pip install -r requirements.txt

 ## g2o-stops utility

 The g2o-stops utility reads GTFS stops.txt files and try to combine with OSM data.